 Send us Your SamplesLearn More

 Sampling of Materials

 Sampling takes place after an inspection — during which a McCreath field agent will use their knowledge, standard procedures and modern tools to examine your stockpile — and precedes laboratory analysis.
-Our sampling of bulk materials follows a strict, industry-accepted process to get a sample that is homogeneous and acceptable for testing.
+Our professional industrial sampling of bulk materials follows a strict, industry-accepted process to get a sample that is homogeneous and acceptable for testing.

 Preparing for Sample Collecting